kkkkang-a/cs-note/pages/programming-languages/c/pointers.md

-# C Pointers
+# Pointers

-A pointer is a variable that stores the [memory address](./c-memory-address.md) of another variable as its value.
+A pointer is a variable that stores the [memory address](./memory-address.md) of another variable as its value.

 A pointer variable points to a data type of the same type.